nallen05/old-norse/README.md

 ## (1) grid-based terminal graphics

-Treat blocks of text as layerable sprites.
+Treat blocks of text as sprites.
+ - Supports ASCII, UNICODE, & emoji (emoji treated as double-width characters)
+ - foreground/background color
- - Support transparant character.
+ - Composite layering enabled via transparant character.

- - Currently supports ASCII, UNICODE, & EMOJI.
-In the future, we will also add support for [sixel](https://en.wikipedia.org/wiki/Sixel) graphics, snapping sixel sprites to the same terminal grid.
+In the future, we will also add support for [sixel](https://en.wikipedia.org/wiki/Sixel) graphics.
+- This will allow animation & display of higher-resolution images (including larger text with non-monospaced font).
+- However, the terminal grid will remain the only coordinate system.
+Sixel sprites will need to snap to the same grid.

-## (2) prioritize speed & responsiveness
+## (2) Speed & responsiveness

-Design goals (assume standard terminal screen size):
+Design goals:
- * >60fps animation
+ 1. 60fps animation
+   - assumes normal screen size
- * Screen update within 16ms of user input (not counting network latency)
+ 2. Screen updates within 16ms of user input
+   - if delpoyed over remote connection, assumes within same geographic region

 Based on our observation, this can be achieved by managing the following bottlenecks:
-1. Minimizing the size of terminal screen updates - SKALD does this under the hood via update/display buffers
+1. Minimize the number of terminal grid cells redrawn per second  - This means eliminating all unecessary redrawing.
+SKALD does this under the hood by using update/display buffers to optimize screen updates.
-2. Reacy immediately to user input - FLOKKR provides this, while simultaneously managing dynamic animation and state machine and timings.
+2. Immediate user input reaction - FLOKKR provides this, while also simultaneously managing dynamic animation and state machine and timings.
+3. When deploying remotely, keep in-region - must be managed by the user.
-3. Strategic scheduling of GC pauses -  Currently must be managed by the user.
-But there is a roadmap feature planned to enable FLOKKR to coordinate better/worse times for gc.
+4. Strategic scheduling of GC pauses -  Currently must be managed by the user.
+But there is a plan to add a feature to FLOKKR to accept hints to coordinate better/worse times for gc pause.
-   (Additionally, there are also planned roadmap features to reduce GC pressure created by SKALD/BIFROST itself.)
+   (Additionally, there is also a roadmap to reduce GC pressure created by SKALD/BIFROST libraries themselves.)
-4. Slow DB queries - must be managed by the user.
+5. Slow DB queries & cloud API calls - must be managed by the user.

+## (3) Locality

+If not structured correctly, even the simplest Terminal UI application can grow into a complicated mess of spaghetti code.
+The Old Norse way to deal with this is by prioritizing locality.
+In other words, the TUI application code structure should put related logic close together.

+1. JUST ONE FUNCTION TO RENDER THE ENTIRE SCREEN - SKALD is designed to enable you to define a single function to draw the entire screen, and then call it however frequently you want, relying on SKALD's low-level optimization to eliminate unecessay redrawing.
+SKALD-DRAW only updates the sections of the that have actually changed.
+In practice, this pattern of application code structure tends to DRASTICALLY simplify & shorten programs.

+2. JUST ONE STRUCTURE CONTROLING YOUR APP - FLOKKR makes it possible to view all timing logic & input reaction logic in one place, making it easier to reason about interactive timing behaviors.
+Modular composability is still possible, but within rigid constraints (chaining via :SUBFLOKKR) to prevent hidden scheduling issues.

-## (3) Develop in an hour.
+## (4) Develop in an hour.
 Deploy anywhere.

-Full-featured, mouse-driven terminal UI applications should work remotely via SSH or browser-based (TTYD).
-In the future, we will also add enhanced support for mobile deployment (swiping, etc).
+Full-featured, mouse-driven terminal UI applications should work remotely via SSH, or browser-based via TTYD.

-## (4) high locality code structure

-If not structured correctly, even the simplest Terminal UI application can grow into a complicated mess of spaghetti code.
-The “OLD-NORSE way” is to deal with this by prioritizing locality, putting related logic together.

-1. SKALD makes it possible to define a single function that draws the ENTIRE screen, and then liberally call it whenever there is a state update that should be reflected on the screen.
-   Under the hood, SKALD uses a system of buffers to track the state of the screen & only update regions of the terminal screen that have actually changed since the last rendering.
-This pattern tends to DRASTICALLY simplify program structure.

-2. FLOKKR makes it possible to view all timing logic in one place, making it easier to reason about dynamic timing frequencies and interactive behaviors.
-Modular composability is possible via SUBFLOKKR, but within rigid constraints of chaining via :SUBFLOKKR help to prevent hidden scheduling issues.
+In the future, we will:
+- Provide documentation on easy one-click multi-region deployment via [fly.io](http://fly.io)
+- Add enhanced support for mobile deployment (via TTYD)

 ## Recommended conventions

-We have found the following prefix naming convention to be useful to use with this library:
+We have found the following prefix naming conventions to be useful when structuring our own TUIs:

 ```lisp
 ;;   [r]-row        row coordinate on the terminal grid (sometimes called Y)